Your Pharmacy Benefits at A Glance

 You can also look at your SelectHealth ID card—it will tell you what prescription drug list is covered by your plan.
 Visit our Pharmacy Benefits page and select your drug list to find the most commonly covered medications.

-If you still have questions, call Member Services.
+If you still have questions, call Member Services to speak with someone on our Pharmacy team.
 They can help you understand if a specific drug is covered by your plan.

 How do I know what my prescription copay will be?